 Please provide more detail on what research questions were addressed, with a couple of examples with details on what was found.

-Añadir en texto sobre las preguntas de investigación y los resultados obtenidos –> (COVID-19, Diabetes, SURVCAN, etc.) -> Ibai
+Añadir en texto sobre las preguntas de investigación y los resultados obtenidos –> (COVID-19, Diabetes, SURBCAN, etc.) -> Ibai

 “BARDENA also contributes to Spanish national networks, such as the Atlas of Variations in Medical Practice Variation”.
 It is not clear what this involves.
 Please provide some more detail on how this resource is used by these networks.

+Desarrollar la explicación del Atlas (añadir URL). -> Ibai

+Atlas of Variations in Medical Practice of Spain is an initiative aimed at describing systematic and unwarranted variations in medical practice at geographic level-building upon the seminal experience of the Dartmouth Atlas of Health Care.
+In order to make posible this effort, from navarre Bardena provides information of the hospital admissions , regarding demographic, diagnoses, procedures, dates and types of admission and discharge.
+As a result, geographical veriations in several dimensions can be analised, such as the small area rate of avoidable complications of diabetes, among others.

-Desarrollar la explicación del Atlas (añadir URL). -> IbaiPlease expand what you are describing under section 4.2 in the first paragraph.
+Please expand what you are describing under section 4.2 in the first paragraph.
 The first sentence does not inform the reader on what is actually being done (ie “At this moment BARDENA information from the hospital setting is integrated with that of other regions in the MBDS, which is piloted at national level”.)

 Thank you for the suggestion.
 We have modified the text for a better understanding: